 Clayton is in the mountains where the original moonshiners operated, but Moonrise Distillery is the area's legal distillery.
 Owner Jim Harris welcomes visitors for guided tours of the facility, which was established in 2012.
-He crafts whiskey, bourbon and fruit brandies with locally sourced ingredients.
+He crafts whiskey, bourbon, vodka, gin and fruit brandies with locally sourced ingredients.

 Tallulah Gorge State Park